 The quality and efficiency of your field service operations matters.
 It contributes to your overall customer service as how quickly you respond to and fix issues will impact customer satisfaction.
 But there are additional elements in play, such as managing your field workers, ensuring schedules are coordinated, and equipment are accounted for and maintained.

-Here are six factors that might be holding your field service operations back and how you can improve them.
+Here are eight factors that might be holding your field service operations back and how you can improve them.

 - Your response times aren’t as fast as they could be

 - You’re not analysing data

 - Your customer data is siloed

 - Your teams are working in siloes